ManuelaCaldas/sea-turtles/README.md

 - Ways to reduce the carbon footprint
 - Ways to reduce single use plastic
 - How to be a conscious consumer

+## Ways to reduce the carbon footprint
+- Switch off the lights during the day and when you are not using the room
+- Unplug things you are not using
+- Take the stairs
+- Dont take long unecessay showers
+- Recycle

+## Ways to reduce single use plastic
+- Avoid using plastic straws
+- Do your shopping with a cloth bag instead of a plastic bag
+- Hang your cloths with wood pegs instead of plastic ones
+- Recycle
+- Spread the word!

+## How to be a conscious consumer
+- Shop with cloth bags
+- Do research on you favourite brands
+- Avoid anything mentioned in our above lists